 Each youth that comes into Montgomery County has a unique path.
-Each youth that comes into our program will be assessed individually.
-Some youth refugees that come in to our program will need to be more exposed to the opportunities that Montgomery County has to offer.
-Now that they are in more stable conditions, we are going to focus on encouraging them to thrive in their conditions.
-In order to do this, we must expose the youth to all different career pathways, American cultural norms, as well as soft skills.
-We plan to do this in a three month intensive workshop setting to introduce all of these concepts and get them excited about their new opportunity.
+Each youth that comes into this program will be assessed on their educational skills individually.
+Some youth refugees that come into our program will need to be more exposed to the opportunities that Montgomery County has to offer.
+Now that they are in better living conditions, COCD and Montgomery County will focus on encouraging them to be successful.
+In order to do this, we will expose the youth to all possible career path ways, American cultural norms, as well as soft skills.

-The Youth will be paired with mentors for 6 months and meet for a minimum of 8 hours per month to work on goals together.
-This period can be extended depending on the individual needs to adapt to the new life.
-The youth will utilize their mentor for educational support, career guidance, cultural learning, language practice and friendship.
-This will help them gain deeper insight into American culture, exploring and engaging with their new community, learn leadership skills and achieve self-sufficiency.
-Their mentors will receive personal fulfillment through helping someone mature, progress, and achieve goals, introduction to different world views and cultures, and deeper understanding of young adult and societal problems.
+Each Youth will be paired with a mentor for 6 months and will meet for a minimum of 8 hours per month to work on goals together.
+This period can be extended depending on the individual.
+Each youth will work with their mentor to receive educational support, career guidance, cultural learning, language practice and friendship.
+This will help them gain deeper insight into American culture, explore and engage with their new community, learn leadership skills and achieve self-sufficiency.
+Their mentors will receive personal fulfillment through helping a youth mature, progress, and achieve goals, introduce different world views and cultures, and will gain a better understanding of young adult and societal problems.